kadhiresan/kadhiresan.github.io/_posts/2017-02-25-nodejs-installation-and-startup-sails.md

   ```

 * Step 7
-  - To generate a new app, just cd into the directory where you want it to be, and type:
+  - To generate a new app, just cd into the directory where you want it to be, and type below command

   ```
   $ sails new [project-name]